 the wording in the Bible that makes this

 How can we reject

-particular verses because they do not fit our
+verses that do not fit our desires without

 rendering the whole Bible as unreliable and